-We never force a puppy to go towards new things or people.
+We never force a puppy to go toward new things or people.
 Instead, we make the association of new things a positive one, by using treats and allowing the puppy to explore and investigate at his own pace.
 It's better to go slow and give the puppy assurance rather than forcing the puppy to meet new people and interact with new things.
-We introduce the puppy to everything and anything we think he'll encounter in his future career, but we avoid experiences that can be harmful, painful or excessively scary as it can cause a lifetime of phobias.
+We introduce the puppy to everything and anything we think he'll encounter in his future career, but we avoid experiences that can be harmful, painful, or excessively scary as they can cause a lifetime of phobias.

 Puppies who get the socialization they need turn into happy, secure, confident dogs who will want to interact with all types of people, animals, and situations.
 They are not afraid of most things, and although they may be apprehensive when coming into contact with something new, they recover quickly and do not panic.

-Get your puppy out and about into public places so he can learn to accept environment changes.
-Below is a list of some suggestions of people, animals, touch, noises, things, places and surfaces you could expose your puppy to.
+Get your puppy out and about in public places so he can learn to accept environmental changes.
+Below is a list of some suggestions of people, animals, touch, noises, things, places, and surfaces you could expose your puppy to.
 This is just a sample list, as there is a myriad of things that your puppy needs to experience.
 You should take your puppy on outings at least several times a week.
 Try and go to different places, and do different activities each time so your puppy continues to experience new things.
 Make sure you expose your puppy to everything you want him to be comfortable around when he's older.
-For assistance dogs, they need to be exposed to even more!
+Assistance dogs need to be exposed to even more!